SichangHe/CS304_group_project/project6_report.md

 ## Training With Continuous Speech

+It takes around 17min to train the continuous speech model with 20 isolated templates, all the continuous templates, and 4 Gaussians.

 ## Telephone Number Recognition Results

 We reuse the 25 `.wav` files of telephone numbers from project 5.